 • Contact details: information that allows us to contact you directly such as your name, job title, the company you represent, email address, telephone number and billing and shipping addresses associated with your account.

 • Payment information: credit/debit card details, bank account details and any other information you provide to make payment for the products and services you purchase from us.

 • Purchase and account history: when you arrange trials or purchase products or services from us, we keep records relating to those orders.

 • Records of your discussions with our teams: when you share comments and opinions with us, ask us questions or make a complaint we will keep a record of this.
 This includes when you send us emails, interact with us on social media or contact our support desk.

-• How you use websites: when you use our Websites, we collect information about where you are visiting from, your interests, the pages you look at and how you use them.
+• How you use Website: when you use our Website, we collect information about where you are visiting from, your interests, the pages you look at and how you use them.

-• Website security: when you register with our Websites we store your account details and password.
-When you buy products or submit forms via our Websites we keep records of your acceptance of our end user license agreements and privacy notices.
+• Website security: when you register with our Website, we store your account details and password.
+When you buy products or submit forms via our Website, we keep records of your acceptance of our end user license agreements and privacy notices.

 • Advertising and direct marketing: through our social media, marketing events, advertisements and direct marketing, we collect information about your interests, how you respond to, or interact with, any marketing or advertising communications directed to you, and any requests for these communications to stop.